zgoda/polish-fts/README.md

 ## The idea

 The code will be modeled after usual web application that processes requests and returns responses.
-The application code will stay in memory for some time and will be restarted after each 100 requests (no matter read or write).
+The application code will stay in memory for some time and will be restarted after each 100 requests (no matter read or write) to simulate web server worker rotation.
 Data ingress will be performed by external/background task resembling queue handler, which is the most commonly used pattern in web applications.
 The eggress will be direct.

 ## Currently evaluated stemmers